CarolinaSantanaOliveira/assignments/CV.md

 **Exchange Program at Tilburg University (2015) - The Netherlands**

 ### SKILLS
-- **Computer:** Advanced knowledge of R, Excel, Stata and JavaScript; some knowledge of VBA, and Python
+- **Computer:** Intermediate knowledge of R, Excel, Stata and JavaScript and SQL; some knowledge of VBA, and Python
 - **Languages:** Native Portuguese, Fluent English, Intermediate Spanish
 - **Winter Course:** TiSEM Winter School on Entrepreneurship at Tilburg University (2015)
 - **Other:** Photography studies